 Our BookWise library staff would love to help you find your next book!
-Please contact any of the people below based on their reading interests and we will be happy to create a customized list of suggestions for you, or use the online tools listed to the right under the blue “Reading Lists” bar.
+Or use the online tools listed to the right under the blue “Reading Lists” bar.

 Becky’s reading interests are far-ranging, she is a fan of literary fiction, psychological and legal thrillers, outdoor/adventure non-fiction, cooking memoirs and selected mystery writers –Susan Hill, Lee Child, Louise Penny, Dennis Lehane to name a few.
 She was also a children’s librarian for 7 years so she has a soft spot for picture books and YA fiction.
 Becky’s musical taste trends to folk and indie artists, with the occasional Motown or classic jazz artist thrown in.
 Her favorite movies are usually Sundance or critic’s picks but she willingly accompanies her family to Marvel movies, especially the ones featuring Thor.

 Vickie reads more non-fiction than fiction, in a variety of subjects including true crime, science, UFOs and the unexplained, crafts and decorating.
 Leading a book group for the Library has widened her fiction reading, but she prefers books with a happy ending, and she particularly likes a good regency romance.